etcd-io/etcd/README.md

 The `v2` API responses should not change after the 0.2.0 release but new features will be added over time.

 The `v1` API has been deprecated and will not be supported.

-During the pre-v1.0.0 series of releases we may break the API as we fix bugs and get feedback.
+It will be removed in the 2.0.0 release.

 #### 32-bit systems